patleeman/VSNotes/README.md

 3. Easily access latest notes with `List Recent Notes` command.
 4. Retrieve notes via tags in YAML encoded frontmatter on your notes.
 5. Open your note folder in a new window.
+6. View your notes and tags in your filebar.

 # Quick Start
 [Hit install on this page.](https://www.youtube.com/watch?v=Kcf4rpRDmlQ)